OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-01.md

 ## 1 Kings 1:46

-Also Solomon has taken his seat on the throne of the kingdom.
+Furthermore, Solomon now sits on the throne of the kingdom.

 ## 1 Kings 1:47